jia-xinyu/real_time_env/README.md

 If you are new to real-time Linux, please read this [article](https://www.cnblogs.com/wsg1100/p/12822346.html) first.

 ## 1. Installing PREEMPT RT patch
 You can refer to these tutorials to configure and compile a kernel ([link_1](https://www.jianshu.com/p/b74b05d26cf9) / [link_2](https://blog.csdn.net/shenyage/article/details/102099198) / [link_3](https://blog.csdn.net/weixin_43455581/article/details/103899362)).
-Or you can directly install patched kernels below if your controllers use **Intel / AMD** processors e.g. PC104/PCM3365 or Intel NUC.
-These real-time kernels have only 2 differences with normal ones:
+Or you can directly install kernels below if your controller uses **Intel / AMD** processors, e.g. PC104/PCM3365 or Intel NUC.
+These real-time kernels have only 2 differences with the normal kernel:
 * **Preemption Model**: Preemptible Kernel (Low-Latency Desktop) -> **Fully Preemptible Kernel (RT)**
 * **Timer Frequency**: 250 Hz -> **1000 Hz**